Louisiana Weather and Climate

 Louisiana has a humid subtropical climate, with long, hot, humid summers and short, mild winters.
 Precipitation is frequent throughout the year, although the summer is slightly wetter than the rest of the year.
 Rainfall and humidity decrease, and daily temperature variations increase with distance from the Gulf of Mexico.

 In the summer, the extreme maximum temperature is much warmer in the north than in the south, with temperatures near the Gulf of Mexico occasionally reaching 100 °F, although temperatures above 95 °F are commonplace.
-In northern Louisiana, the temperatures often reach above 105 °F in the summer.
+In northern Louisiana, the temperatures can sometimes reach near 105 °F in the summer.

 Louisiana is often affected by tropical cyclones and is very vulnerable to strikes by major hurricanes.
 The entire state averages over 60 days of thunderstorms a year, more than any other state except Florida.
 Louisiana averages 27 tornadoes annually.